deno-plc/vite-plugin-deno/README.md

 ### `extra_import_map`: `string` => `string`

+This can be a anything the `Map` constructor supports. (yes, we use a Map for the import map)

-This import map can be used to polyfill `node:` or do the same as `undeclared_npm_imports` on a more granular level.
+This import map can be used to polyfill `node:` (for details see [here](#polyfilling-node)) or do the same as `undeclared_npm_imports` on a more granular level.

+Sometimes it might be required to add `#standalone` to the replaced import, otherwise you will get errors because the replaced import is (of course) not reported by `deno info`.
+The `#standalone` instructs the plugin to treat the import like an independent entrypoint.

 ### `exclude`: `(string | RegExp)[]`

 Those imports wont be touched.
+RegExps are preferred (strings are converted to RegExps anyway)

+## `node_modules`

+This plugin works without `node_modules` most of the time, but in some cases this directory is required to make thins work.

+There are various reasons why a dependency has to reside in `node_modules`.
+The most popular reasons are the Babel and PostCSS plugin loaders (they depend on `node_modules` to find the plugins) and dependency pre-bundling.

+There are good news: Deno supports `node_modules` natively! (= you don't even need Node.js and NPM)

+Just create a `package.json` and add items to the dependencies section.
+The next time Deno runs, it will create a `node_modules` dir and symlink all packages to the global deno cache.
+Now all the plugin resolvers are happy!

+Sometimes it might be required to use `node_modules` for a regular dependency of you app.
+This might be required for packages with _**a lot of**_ files (like lodash) or if the package does crazy things with CommonJS (in this case the plugin fails to import it, because it is unable to transform it to ESM).

+After adding the dependency to the `dependencies` section of `package.json` (do this manually, not using the npm CLI), you can [`exclude`](https://jsr.io/@deno-plc/vite-plugin-deno/doc/~/PluginDenoOptions.exclude) it from this plugin.
+This re-enables Vite's module resolution.

+## Polyfilling `node:`

+This plugin does not automatically polyfill `node:` in browsers, but you can easily do so by setting `extra_import_map`.

+Unfortunately most polyfill packages do crazy things with exports (I tested `buffer` and `util`, both didn't worked out of the box for different reasons).
+This is why it is not as straightforward as mapping `node:buffer` to `npm:buffer`

+1. Select an appropriate polyfill package (likely on NPM)
+2. Look up its most recent version
+3. link it in `extra_import_map`: `"node:buffer", "https://cdn.jsdelivr.net/npm/buffer@6.0.3/+esm#standalone"`

+We use a https:// import to get rid of CommonJS issues, but in the end it is just a Deno remote import (=Deno downloads the file, no CDN import)

+Make sure to add `#standalone` to the replaced import.

+In case you don't want to polyfill a module and instead let the import fail, redirect it to `virtual:node:null`.
+This makes Vite happy but any attempt to load the module will fail with an error (It resolves to a file that just contains a `throw` statement).
+This is useful if a package does feature detection: It tries to dynamically import `node:fs` (or any other module), it it succeeds it uses it and if it fails it doesn't do anything filesystem-related.

 ## Usage with React

 Currently React is unsupported.

+1. The Deno LSP has problems with React.
+It is about missing JSXRuntime types...
-1. `react-dom` does some extremely ugly things with cjs exports (like exporting inside an if statement ...).
-For this reason it cannot be transformed to ESM correctly, but this is not the only problem.
+2. `react-dom` does some extremely ugly things with cjs exports (like exporting inside an if statement ...).
+For this reason it cannot be transformed to ESM correctly At the same time it needs to be linked by JSX which makes it extremely difficult to use it via the `node_modules` fallback, but this is not the only problem.
-2. The Deno LSP has problems with React, too.
-This time it is about missing JSXRuntime types...

 I personally only use Preact, so this is not top priority.